 In November 1772 the newspapers were talking of a battle fought at New Buckenham in Norfolk between ‘Thomas Allgar, a Butcher of Norwich and James Slack, a Butcher of Bristol, youngest son of John Slack, the noted Bruiser.’
-In front of a huge crowd of people Slack junior lasted through seven minutes of sham-fighting before giving up.
+In front of a huge crowd of people, Slack junior lasted through seven minutes of sham-fighting before giving up.
 No injury had been received by either party, not even a bruise, and the spectators were enraged.
-James Slack narrowly managed to escape into a small public house were he managed to procure a disguise in which he could slip away unnoticed.
+James Slack narrowly managed to escape into a small public house where he managed to procure a disguise in which he could slip away unnoticed.

 Some months later, in April 1773, again at Buckenham Castle, Thomas Algar met with Henry Skipper, described as a Dyer and nephew of the famous John Slack; again Algar was victorious.

 More successful was James ‘Jem’ Belcher, born in Bristol in 1781, to John Slack’s daughter.
 Known as the ‘Napoleon of the Ring‘ and a naturally gifted fighter he had but a short career, dying in 1811.

 Jack Slack was still remembered some years after his death, the St. James’s Chronicle reporting on the 11th September 1781, and placing him alongside some very noteworthy personalities, that:

 Some Years ago the three most remarkable Personages of the Age were Kitty Fisher, Lord B__te, and Slack, the Bruiser.
 At the present Day, says a Correspondent, the three most remarkable Personages are, the Perdita, Doctor Adelphi, and Sir Jeffery Dunstan.